marcoantoniocorallo/Trustee/README.md

 ```

 ---
-#### Values

-Expressible and denotable values are

-- integers

-- booleans

-- characters

-- floats

-- strings

-- function closures

-- tuples of values

-- list of values

----
 #### I/O
 There are IO directives for each data type.
 The format for the type `T` is `get_T`/`print_T`.